FAQ About ASCAP Distributions and Impact of the COVID-19 Crisis

 A: Businesses across every sector that pay license fees to ASCAP are taking a hit as the crisis continues, and this has resulted in less revenue for ASCAP overall, and less money available for distributions to our members, until the global economy recovers.
 Every PRO is going to experience this – just on a slightly different timeline.

-ASCAP is doing everything we can to reduce expenses and to work with licensees to get payments.
+While numerous businesses have been shut down by COVID-19, ASCAP is working with our licensee customers to collect payments on time.
 Fortunately, ASCAP closed a record number of important multi-year licensing deals in 2019, which will help ensure a steady stream of royalties for our members as we navigate the economic impacts of the COVID-19 crisis.
 ASCAP also instituted immediate operational changes and expense cuts in early March 2020 to prepare for the anticipated economic downturn.

 As a result of these efforts, while collection efforts are increasingly challenging, our first quarter 2020 royalty distributions were among our highest ever.

 The impact on each member’s royalties will depend upon their own performances.
 For example, a member whose royalties come primarily from audio streaming services may be impacted differently than a member whose primary earnings are from cable or live venues.